The Government Procurement Review: Greece

 Over the past year, there have been legislative developments of both a contingent and a structural nature.

-As mentioned in last year's edition, legislation was issued to tackle the urgent needs arising in the health emergency resulting from the coronavirus pandemic.
+As mentioned in the previous two editions, legislation was issued to tackle the urgent needs arising in the health emergency resulting from the covid-19 pandemic.
 Those rules allowed extensive use of negotiated procedures for the supply of medical supplies and other equipment, items and services (e.g., information technology equipment) necessary for the continued operation of many contracting authorities and entities in adapting to the new situation.
-This legislation was extended until 31 March 2021, with specific rules introduced concerning material necessary for distance working in the public sector, education and the contracting of cleaning and immunisation.
-According to Law 4683/2020, a suspension of procurement processes and relevant deadlines (and the extension of those due to expire) may be introduced by ministerial decision and by sector – even during the execution of the contract.
-Despite concerns, some of which have been documented, regarding compliance with the transparency principle in contracting procedures concerning pricing, specifications and lack of control of entities entering into such contracts with a large number of contracting authorities, these extraordinary procedures are still being applied on a large scale.
+According to Law 4683/2020, a suspension of procurement processes and relevant deadlines (and the extension of those due to expire) may be introduced by ministerial decision and by sector, even during the execution of the contract.
+Despite concerns – some of which have been documented, regarding compliance with the transparency principle in contracting procedures concerning pricing, specifications and lack of control of entities entering into such contracts with a large number of contracting authorities – these extraordinary procedures are still being applied on a large scale.
+In 2021, a significant piece of such legislation remained in force until 31 March 2022 due to the persistence of the pandemic, according to Law 4876/2021.

 - further flexibility when negotiated procedures are allowed;